Justin-Au/Factory_and_pollution_project/README.md

 5. Census of Agricultural, Forestry, Fishery and Animal Husbandry - Directorate General of Budget, Accounting and Statistics
 6. Declaration of Income Tax Returns from Fiscal Information Agency - Ministry of Finance
 7. Historical weather records - Central Weather Bureau

-## Web Scraping
-**Historical weather records:**
+8. Election database - Central Election Commission

 ## Data Cleaning
 **Water quality data:**
+- Each row represents the water quality in each township/district
-1. Observations without any data are dropped
+- Observations without any data are dropped
-2. Variables with more than 10% of missing values are dropped
+- Variables with more than 10% of missing values are dropped
-3. The 'smaller than' sign is taken away, e.g. <0.001 is replaced by 0.001
+- The 'smaller than' sign is taken away, e.g. <0.001 is replaced by 0.001
-4. Data are measured in every quarter of the year, but we only concern an annual value here.
-The means of every variable are calculated
+- Data are measured in every quarter of the year, but we only concern an annual value here.
+We calculated the mean for each township/district

+**For datasets 2-8:**
-5. Datasets are collected from various sources, so they are appended to **Water quality data** by the variable *township/district code*
+Datasets are collected from various sources, a new column *township/district code* is added to datasets 2-7.
+So, they could be appended with **Water quality data** by the *township/district code*

+## Data Engineering
+**Agriculture and Farmland Resources Survey:**
+Illegally occupied farmland area

+**Election database (instrumental variable):**
+Kuomintang (KMT) and Democratic Progressive Party (DPP) are the two main political parties in Taiwan.
+As DPP was the ruling party in 2017, we regarded DPP as 1 and other parties as 0.
+Then, we calculated the number of times that DPP had won county magistrates, city mayors or speical-municipality mayors in 2009/10 and 2014.
+This number was treated as the impact of the ruling party on illegally occupied farmland area.

 ## Map Plotting
+**R - ggplot, rgdal, rgeos, maptools, RColorBrewer**

 ![alt text](https://github.com/auweiting/Factory_and_pollution_project/blob/master/map.png "The Distribution of Illegally Occupied Farmlands in Taiwan")